Magaluf wrestles with uncertainty despite welcome return of Britons

-MAGALUF, Spain, July 2 (Reuters) - Bar and restaurant owners in the Spanish resort of Magaluf cheered the return of British tourists after London loosened travel restrictions to the Balearic Islands, though many worry another weak summer could push them out of business.
+MAGALUF, Spain (Reuters) - Bar and restaurant owners in the Spanish resort of Magaluf cheered the return of British tourists after London loosened travel restrictions to the Balearic Islands, though many worry another weak summer could push them out of business.

 “At the moment we’re doing 50% less than other years and we still have all our bills to pay, our rent, our staff.
 So we do need the mass British tourism,” said Dino Zamora, 56, who manages the beachside Happy House restaurant.